nedsantiago/dotfiles/README.md

 # Ned Santiago's dotfiles

 A collection of Ned Santiago's config files.
-The config targets NixOS but each config file under the `config` directory is usable in any Linux distrubution.
+Configurations primarily target NixOS but configs (inside `config` directory) can be used in other Linux distrubutions.
+However, mileage may vary with older packages especially with Linux distributions with slower release models, e.g. Ubuntu LTS, Debian, Rocky Linux, etc.

+## Why?

+Setup configuration is time consuming.
+This NixOS setup aims to reduce time setting up new computers.
+So, why not make my configurations reproduceable and long-lasting?

+## Goals
+Create a reproducible configuration that will support my programming work.
+- Better secrets management
+- Better development tools
+- Better development environment closer to a server environment

 ## Configuration